 HP Spectre x360 vs Lenovo Yoga 910 Comparison

-The Spectre x360 has a very pleasing full HD IPS display that supports touch.
+The Spectre x360 has a very pleasing full HD IPS display that supports touch (4K resolution and active N-Trig pen support are available in other models of the x360).
 Thanks to the 360 degree hinges, you can use it in tablet mode, tent and presentation modes.
 The size bezels are indeed tiny, but the top and bottom bezels are by no means small.
 We won't complain about the top bezel because it allows room for a 1080p webcam in the normal top position (much more flattering and it doesn't require gymnastics as does the Dell XPS chin-cam).
 There's a Windows Hello IR camera so you can log into Windows using your lovely visage, and that works well.

 The display is quite bright at 330 nits, which is above average for the $1,000 and up tier.
 You'll have to keep an eye on Intel's display control panel because it likes to dim brightness in the interest of power savings (right click on the desktop to access Intel display settings).
 The brightness ramp isn't even--at the low end it's quite dim and the last few notches bring on the big brightness.
 The IPS panel is fairly well calibrated at the factory and our Spyder4 Pro colorimeter made small changes to correct for the slight green-blue tint.